jimktrains/k4/README.md

 ## Transactions

-Transactions are code where interupts are turned off.
+Transactions are code where interrupts are turned off.

     def hello():
       transaction: